linode/docs/docs/websites/cms/install-and-configure-wordpress-using-wp-cli.md

 ## Conclusion

 This wraps up our tutorial on WP-CLI.
 These commands are just tip of the iceberg of what you can do with it.
-You can write or edit posts, perform database queries, manage user capabilties, manage cron events, import or export content, manage attachments and even manage multisites.
+You can write or edit posts, perform database queries, manage user capabilities, manage cron events, import or export content, manage attachments and even manage multi-site installations.